Gunbot and SnapBots are popular crypto trading bots. This guide compares core features, supported strategies, pricing, and user experience.

 Verdict

-Gunbot and SnapBots target different segments of the automated-trading spectrum.
+Gunbot and SnapBots target different segments of automated trading.

 Gunbot is the superior choice if you need versatility, deep customization, full control of API secrets, and a cost structure that does not penalize high volume.
-Its self-hosted design and powerful JavaScript engine open the door to any strategy you can imagine.
+Its self-hosted design and JavaScript engine enable extensive strategy control.

 SnapBots excels when you want to run high-frequency scalping bots immediately without writing code or managing servers.
 The trade-off is higher variable costs, fewer exchanges, and limited strategy options.